slouc/setting-up-spark/README.md

 Also, if you removed the "provided" part in the `build.sbt`, now is the good time to bring it back, otherwise you will see tons of errors talking about duplicate versions.

 Alright.
 You can now create the JAR.
 Easiest way to do it is using [sbt-assembly](https://github.com/sbt/sbt-assembly).
-Basically all you need to do (and it's already done for you in this repo) is to add the `assembly.sbt` file with needed dependency to the `project` folder.
-All you need to do now is to run `sbt assembly` task and your shiny app will be created somewhere in `target` folder (if you didn't change anything, it should be something like `target/scala-2.10/sparkintro-assembly-1.0.jar`).
+You just need to add the `assembly.sbt` file with needed dependency to the `project` folder (this is already done for you in my repo) and run `sbt assembly` task and your shiny app will be created somewhere in `target` folder (if you didn't change anything, it should be something like `target/scala-2.10/sparkintro-assembly-1.0.jar`).

 **Just one more step left**.
 We need to feed the app to the Spark machinery.